DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - IT staff may perform security assessments to evaluate the security of their systems and applications.
 However, audits must be performed by internal or external auditors who are independent of the IT organization.
     -
 - 📂**Security Audit**: Security audits are performed by accredited, 📝third-party auditors.
 They are designed to prove to regulators or customers that the organization’s security controls meet the requirements of a particular regulation or standard.
 An organization’s audit strategy will depend on its size, industry, financial status and other factors
+    - Security audits are performed to validate that security controls have been implemented and work as desired.
+Security audits generally compare results against an 📝external standard.
     - Unlike security assessments, security audits are generally performed by an 📝external group to prevent conflicts of interest.
     - The audience of a security audit report would be people outside of the company's day-to-day operations, such as the board of directors, government regulators, or third parties.
     - a small non-profit, a small private company and a small public company will have different requirements and goals for their audit strategies